SammyShaw/SammyShaw.github.io/_posts/_2024-10-11-predicting-customer-loyalty.md

 <br>
 # Modelling Overview

-We will build a model that looks to accurately predict the “loyalty_score” metric for those customers that were able to be tagged, based upon the customer metrics listed above.

-If that can be achieved, we can use this model to predict the customer loyalty score for the customers that were unable to be tagged by the agency.
+If we can build a model that accuractly predicts loyalty scores for the customers for whom we have that data, then we can use this model to predict the customer loyalty score for the customers that do not.

-As we are predicting a numeric output, we tested three regression modelling approaches, namely:
+In machine learning form, we do so by subsetting our modeling data into a training set and a test set.
+We will then train and test the model using the three approaches:

 * Linear Regression
 * Decision Tree